 If you would like to volunteer with the festival and also like to help with the parade, please fill out the form below.

 Basic Duties of Parade /Event Volunteers

 Answer questions from spectators.
 (Don't worry; we'll help you with answers to commonly asked questions.)

 Be friendly and help keep the parade route clear of obstacles.
 For the safety of everyone, parade Volunteers will help maintain the curb line, preventing spectators from moving into the street.

-Be available from check-in at 8:00 am, until 3:00 pm (After some minor activities to return the streets to normal auto traffic, the volunteer’s post-parade event will begin at the parade Headquarters location to be confirmed with parade director.
+Be available from check-in at 9:30 am, until 3:00 pm (After some minor activities to return the streets to normal auto traffic, the volunteer’s post-parade event will begin at the parade Headquarters location to be confirmed with the parade director.

 Be pleasant and helpful.

 Be willing to have fun your job is often not very difficult, meaning you'll have more fun.

 Volunteering: Questions and Answers (Q&A)

 Q: On parade day, where should I go first?

-A: At 8:00 am on parade day, all volunteers should arrive at the parade Headquarters where you will be ched in, answer any last-minute questions, and assist with getting you to your designated volunteer location.
+A: At 9:30 am on parade day, all volunteers should arrive at the parade Headquarters where you will be checked in, answer any last-minute questions, and assist with getting you to your designated volunteer location.

 Q: Where should I park, if I am driving?